jeremy-adamson/reading-notes-201/session/class_01.md

 ### **Assignment**

 * What is an HTML attribute?
+  * "Provides additional information about HTML elements" [source](https://www.w3schools.com/html/html_attributes.asp)
 * Describe the Anatomy of an HTML element.
+  * An HTML element contains an opening tag (which might include an attribute with its value), content, and a closing tag
 * What is the difference bewteen the article and section element tags?
+  * An article is for a section of self-contained information/content while a non-article section depends on the rest of the site for context
 * What elements does a "typical" website include?
+  * html
+  * head
+  * meta
+  * title
+  * body
 * How does metadata influence Search Engine Optimization?
+  * It used to be the fields that seach engines would look for but apparently no longer due to spammers abusing this and filling the metadata fields with nonsense.
 * How is the meta HTML tag used when specifying metadata?
+  * the meta tag comes in two separate parts
+    * name
+    * content

 ## Misc